galvez/vue-stator/docs/nuxt.md

 > When using Nuxt v2.9 or lower changing this option is required, otherwise Nuxt will add a Vuex store anyway

-Customise the folder containing your state, actions and getters
+Customise the folder containing your state, actions and getters files

 ## Global state